As an Amazon Associate I earn from qualifying purchases.

 First off, inspect the stuffed animal to make sure it is free of rips, fragile add ons, etc. If your washing machine has an agitator, consider heading to the laundromat.
-You’ll have much better luck washing stuffed animal in a machine without an agitator as it beats them into odd shapes.
+You’ll have much better luck washing stuffed animals in a machine without an agitator as it beats them into odd shapes.

 After determining your stuffed animal can be washed, place it in a mesh laundry bag.
 The mesh bag gives it an extra level of protection from snagging or being pummeled too much in the machine.
-If you don’t have a bag and want a quick fix, you can also put the stuffed animal inside a pillow case.
+If you don’t have a bag and want a quick fix, you can also put the stuffed animal inside a pillowcase.

 Flip the machine to cold and gentle/delicate cycle.
 Stuffed animals are tender little guys and just can’t handle anything more aggressive!
 If you’re feeling adventurous, you can use a warm wash but avoid hot like the plague.
 Hot water can dissolve glue!

 After washing, remove from the bag and hang the animal to dry!
 Dryer heat – even on low – could damage plastic parts and leave the animal crunchy instead of soft.

 Aaaaand that’s all there is to it!
 Congrats, you just increased the selling price of your stuffed animal many times!
 And in case you just scrolled all the way to the end: